Hundreds mourn Oklahoma tornado victim, schoolgirl who liked to sing

 The cleanup effort in Moore, a suburb of Oklahoma City, was hampered on Thursday by thunderstorms pelting the area, and the town was threatened by the possibility of tornadoes later on Thursday, according to AccuWeather.com.

-Flash flooding, hail and a wind gust of up to 65 miles (104 km) per hour were reported in towns around Moore on Thursday morning, AccuWeather said.
+Flash flooding, hail and a wind gust of up to 65 miles per hour were reported in towns around Moore on Thursday morning, AccuWeather said.

 Rain was falling as mourners filed in for the funeral of Candelaria, who loved to sing, draw, paint and dance, and had recently auditioned for the school's talent show, according to her obituary.